majun0103/parameter-space-optimization/README.md

 # parameter-space-optimization
 * Cutting_plane_algorithm.m is the main function.
-* download all files and runt the main function.
+* download all files and run the main function.